Thinkific and Udemy are some of the most popular online course platforms for first-time online course creators.

 - You can create your brand with Thinkific, and it perfectly suits long-term business development in the online learning niche.

 - This platform supports most media types without limiting course inclusion.

-- It provides an easy tool to design your courses to your exact needs, even if you don’t have experience with coding or web design.
+- It provides an easy tool to design your online courses to your exact needs, even if you don’t have experience with coding or web design.

 - Unlimited students and content

 - Active peer support from over 12,000 members Facebook group

 - Powerful customization with the click of a button